sromano-research/mra/README.md

 **Example:**
 * A rover with status _"(0,0,N)"_, after executing the command string _"ffrff"_, returns a string consisting of its new status, namely: _"(2,2,E)"_.

+### User Story 7 -- Wrapping
+The planet is actually a sphere.
+Therefore, when the rover goes beyond an edge, its new position is at the opposite edge.

+**Requirement:**
+* Implement ```MarsRover.execute_command(self, command_string: str) -> str``` to let the rover go beyond the edges and then return a string consisting of its new status.

+**Example:**
+* On a 10x10 planet, a rover with status _"(0,0,N)"_, after executing the command string _"b"_, returns a string consisting of its new status, namely: _"(0,9,N)"_.

+### User Story 8 -- Single Obstacle
+The rover can encounter an obstacle while executing commands and thus moving on the planet.
+When this happens, the rover cannot pass through the obstacle (i.e., it does not move).
+Therefore, it takes note of the encountered obstacle and then tries to continue executing the remaining commands (in the command string).
+Once all the commands have been executed, the rover returns a string containing its new status and the encountered obstacle.
+If the same obstacle has been encountered twice or more, it is reported only once.

+**Requirement:**
+* Implement ```MarsRover.execute_command(self, command_string: str) -> str``` to let the rover deal with an obstacle and then return a string containing its new status and the encountered obstacle.

+**Example:**
+* There is one obstacle on the planet at coordinates _(2,2)_.
+A rover with status _"(0,0,N)"_, after executing the command string _"ffrfff"_, returns a string containing its new status and the encountered obstacle, namely: "(1,2,E)(2,2)".
+Note that the same obstacle has been encountered twice but reported only once.

+### User Story 9 -- Multiple Obstacles
+The rover can encounter multiple obstacles while executing a command and thus moving on the planet.
+When this happens, the rover (which cannot pass through obstacles) returns a string containing its new status and the encountered obstacle (in the order with which they have been encountered).
+If the same obstacle has been encountered twice or more, it is reported only once.

+**Requirement:**
+* Implement ```MarsRover.execute_command(self, command_string: str) -> str``` to let the rover deal with more obstacles and then return a string containing its new status and the encountered obstacles.

+**Example:**
+There are two obstacles on the planet at coordinates _(2,2)_ and _(2,1)_.
+A rover with status _"(0,0,N)"_, after executing the command string _"ffrfffrflf"_, returns a string containing its new status and the encountered obstacles, namely: _"(1,1,E)(2,2)(2,1)"_.
+Note that the first obstacle has been encountered twice but reported only once.

+### User Story 10 -- Wrapping and Obstacles
+The rover can encounter an obstacle when trying to go beyond an edge.

+**Requirement:**
+* Implement ```MarsRover.execute_command(self, command_string: str) -> str``` to let the rover deal with obstacles, when trying to go beyond edges, and then return a string containing its new status and the encountered obstacles.

+**Example:**
+On a 10x10 planet, there is an obstacle at coordinates _(0,9)_.
+A rover with status _"(0,0,N)"_, after executing the command string _"b"_, returns a string containing its new status and the encountered obstacle, namely: _"(0,0,N)(0,9)"_.

+### User Story 11 -- A Tour Around the Planet

+The rover takes a tour around the planet, encountering several obstacles and going beyond edges in any dimension.

+**Requirement:**
+* Implement ```MarsRover.execute_command(self, command_string: str) -> str``` to let the rover take a tour around the planet and then return a string containing its new status and the encountered obstacles.

+**Example:**
+* On a 6x6 planet, there are obstacles at coordinates _(2,2)_, _(0,5)_, and _(5,0)_.
+A rover with status _"(0,0,N)"_, after executing the command string _"ffrfffrbbblllfrfrbbl"_, returns a string containing its new status and the encountered obstacles, namely: _"(0,0,N)(2,2)(0,5)(5,0)"_.